otrv4/otrv4/otrv4.md

     signed in the user profile contained in the prekey message
   * Check if the user profile version is supported by the receiver

-If one prekey message is received:
+If one Prekey message is received:

-  * Validate the prekey message.
+  * Validate the Prekey message.
-  * If the prekey message is valid, decide whether to send a non-interactive auth message depending on whether the long term key in the use profile is trusted or not.
+  * If the Prekey message is valid, decide whether to send a non-interactive auth message depending on whether the long term key in the use profile is trusted or not.